Commercial Truck Insurance Requirement MC S90

 The MCS90-91X promise is triggered once coverage is denied by the insurance provider, and there is a court judgment in favor of the injured plaintiff against the Motor Carrier.

-The most common reason for no coverage on a trucker’s policy is when a hidden vehicle gets involved—so let’s use that as our example.
+The most common reason for no coverage on a trucker’s policy is when a hidden vehicle gets involved—so let’s use that as our example:

 First the insurance company denies coverage because the Motor Carrier didn’t buy insurance for the truck.

-The injured person needs compensation.
+The injured person still needs compensation.

-The pedestrian sues the Motor Carrier.
+So, the pedestrian ends up suing the Motor Carrier.

 How Much Can the Injured Pedestrian Collect?

-Who’s Not Covered by the MCS90/91X?
+Who’s Not Covered by the MCS90–91X?

 • The Motor Carrier